klmnden/azure-docs.tr-tr/articles/hdinsight/hdinsight-hadoop-hive-out-of-memory-error-oom.md

 ## <a name="debug-the-out-of-memory-error"></a>Yetersiz bellek hatası hata ayıklama

-Bizim desteği ve mühendislik ekipleri birlikte, bellek yetersiz hatası neden sorunlardan biri bulundu bir [Apache JIRA açıklanan sorunu bilinen](https://issues.apache.org/jira/browse/HIVE-8306):
+Yetersiz bellek hatası neden sorunlardan biri olan desteğimiz ve mühendislik ekipleri birlikte bulunan bir [bilinen sorun Apache JIRA'da açıklanan](https://issues.apache.org/jira/browse/HIVE-8306):

     When hive.auto.convert.join.noconditionaltask = true we check noconditionaltask.size and if the sum  of tables sizes in the map join is less than noconditionaltask.size the plan would generate a Map join, the issue with this is that the calculation doesnt take into account the overhead introduced by different HashTable implementation as results if the sum of input sizes is smaller than the noconditionaltask size by a small margin queries will hit OOM.